 What Are The Food Hygiene Ratings & What Do They Mean?

-The rating system is issued by The Food Standard Agency and enforced by your local council.
-It intends to indicate to customers the hygiene standards currently being implemented by the food preparation and storage areas of the business under which the rating is issued.
+The rating system is issued by the Food Standards Agency and enforced by your local council.
+It aims to inform customers about the hygiene standards currently being implemented in the food preparation and storage areas of the business under which the rating is issued.
 This means that, in simple terms, the rating system displayed on the front of the building is indicative of the hygiene standards in the kitchen and food storage areas.

 You might be wondering what a particular number indicates, and its relation to your safety as a consumer when ordering food from that kitchen.

 A Food Hygiene Rating of 0 means that you have failed to meet the standards set by the FSA.
 This will be seen as a gross misunderstanding or deliberate contravention of safety protocols.
-The business will likely be closed by the authorities if improvements are not immediate.
-A rating of 0 is considered to have failed the inspection.
+The business will likely be closed by the authorities if improvements are not made immediately.
+A rating of 0 is considered a failure of the inspection.

 A Food Hygiene Rating of 1 means that you have barely met the standards set by the FSA.
 Major improvements are expected by the next inspection.
 This is nevertheless a pass.